 Make Including SEND Children a Priority

 CQ says that children with special educational needs and disabilities (SEND) should be a priority when councils decide how to use HAF funding, because they are more likely to suffer issues with physical health and social exclusion – which the HAF fund aims to tackle.
 Families of SEND children often face additional costs which are not properly taken into account in working out who gets free school meals.
-SEND children are disproportionately excluded from school (including through) so that, although they may be entitled to free school meals, they are not getting them.
+SEND children are disproportionately excluded from school (including through off-rolling) so that, although they may be entitled to free school meals, they are not getting them.
 Some SEND children have less flexibility in the range of what they can eat and they – too – are less likely to be actually getting free school meals even though they are entitled to them.

 Disabled children and young people and their families have already suffered more than most from the disruption to schools caused by the pandemic.
 Including them in holiday provision ought to be a priority for government and local councils.